Image from 1917 Chronicle newspaper.

 Daniel Sylvester Halls, 3 months, born Ipswich.

-John is also remembered on St. John the Baptist church Ipswich WW1 Memorial.
+John is also remembered on the war memorial at St. John the Baptist church Ipswich